katahiromz/RisohEditor/README.txt

     - Inserted "Delphi DFM Settings" menu item into "Edit" menu.
     - Correctly reset checksum to zero when saving file.
     - Fixed a bug in which a control is shifted by 1 pixel.
+    - Added some waits upon file saving, for virus checker.

 /////////////////////////////////////////////////////////////////////
 Katayama Hirofumi MZ (katahiromz) [A.N.T.]